 Website: Katikies Santorini, Oia, Santorini, Greece.
 Photo © Katikies

-The hotel rooms on Santorini tend to be on the small side, but Cavo Tagoo is an exception.
-Our Sunset Suite had a massive private swimming pool with a terrace decorated with white stones, providing the perfect frame for stunning caldera sunset views (check out our photos on Instagram).
+The hotel rooms in Santorini tend to be on the small side, but Cavo Tagoo is an exception.
+Our Sunset Suite had a massive private swimming pool with a terrace decorated with white stones, providing the perfect frame for stunning Caldera sunset views (check out our photos on Instagram).
 The hotel’s architecture embodies elegant sophistication, creating a sense of luxury living, and the atmosphere is that of a fun, youthful place.
 In our review of the sister hotel Cavo Tagoo Mykonos, we called it “the most fashionable luxury hotel” on the island — and the property on Santorini has the same vibes of a trendy stay.

 Read the review from our stay: Cavo Tagoo Santorini.

-Alternatively, book Cavo Tagoo Santorini via: Tablet Hotels | Expedia | Hotels.com or see what others think on TripAdvisor.
+Alternatively, book Cavo Tagoo Santorini via Tablet Hotels | Expedia | Hotels.com or see what others think on TripAdvisor.

 Website: Cavo Tagoo Santorini, Imerovigli, Santorini, Greece.
 Photo © Cavo Tagoo

 Grace Hotel Santorini frequents the “best luxury hotels of the world” lists like no other property — but only after staying here, we realized what all the buzz is about.
 The award-winning design of the hotel blends contemporary chic with the rustic local style, creating a picture-perfect interpretation of the Cycladic vernacular style.
-Mesmerizing views, incredible sunsets (see how we captured it on Instagram), private swimming pools, and above all, a relaxed vibe of vacations combined with a five-star service makes Grace Hotel Santorini one of the most sophisticated escapes on the island.
+Mesmerizing views, incredible sunsets (see how we captured them on Instagram), private swimming pools, and above all, a relaxed vibe of vacations combined with a five-star service make Grace Hotel Santorini one of the most sophisticated escapes on the island.

 Read the review from our stay: Grace Hotel Santorini.

-Alternatively, book Grace Hotel Santorini via: Tablet Hotels | Expedia | Agoda | Hotels.com or see what others think on TripAdvisor.
+Alternatively, book Grace Hotel Santorini via Tablet Hotels | Expedia | Hotels.com | Mr & Mrs Smith or see what others think on TripAdvisor.

 Website: Grace Hotel Santorini, Imerovigli, Santorini, Greece.
 Photo © Auberge Resorts Collection